-Among the Headstones: Creepy Tales from the Graveyard will be released early next year, and its my pleasure to share this interview with fellow contributor, Priscilla Bettis.
+Among the Headstones: Creepy Tales from the Graveyard will be released early next year, and it’s my pleasure to share this interview with fellow contributor, Priscilla Bettis.
 Full details about the haunting anthology are provided at the end of the interview.

 #